 Further, a trail takes you down to the base of the waterfall.
 The path was wet and uneven.
 There are steps at certain places and just tree roots at other places.
 It is so beautiful when you reach there.
 Streams all around.
 The pool is cool and refreshing.
-You cannot dive from the cliff like Learnado De Caprio nor swim in the pool.
-We were just hovering around for a while enjoying the view and then came back
+You cannot dive from the cliff like Leonardo De Caprio nor swim in the pool.
+We were just hovering around for a while, enjoying the view, and then came back.

 This path was well defined.
 But it is not really a hike.
 It even has a paved path and not like a mud trail.
 Just that the trees run through at places and whatever was knocked down by rain was just lying there.
 I was keeping a lookout for gibbon but so far no sign.
 With a constant drizzle tapping on my head I was sure gibbon is not gonna come out.

-I stopped for a moment to take a picture of the trail and I felt the first prick!
+I stopped for a moment to take a picture of the trail running through Khao Yai national park and I felt the first prick!
 The prick of a leech bite.
 I hate leeches and that is half the reason I don’t go on treks.
 Dear trekkers, don’t judge me here, I don’t want anything crawling on me.
 I flicked it in panic and the blood would not stop.
 And by then I noticed two more had got on my legs and were dancing in the air to get a grip.
 I screeched and started to walk fast.

 There were leech socks for sale in the visitor center, it was pretty expensive for polythene covers converted into leech socks.
 And who wears them for just a kilometer walk around the office?
 I was totally wrong.
 It was like leeches were waiting for breakfast and I was their